mcadamm4/Delock/docs/blog/blog.md

 it's fleece was white as snow.
 ```

-Syntax highlighting is also possible.
+Syntax highlighting is also possible; for example...

-Python example:
+Python:
 ```python
 i = 0
 while i < len(s):